Sergey111991KV/thirdServer/README.md

     *   Adapter/HTTPWAI - implementashion http protocol
 ###    All module have 2 imports:
-                ImportLibrary - import common method and librarys inside in file Import*MODULE - import external all method of MODULE
+                ImportLibrary - import common method and librarys inside in file Export*MODULE - import external all method of MODULE

 ## How to use.